On Burau representations at roots of unity: The image of Burau's representation of at roots of unity

-The image of the $g_i$ is the rotation of angle $\alpha$ around a vertex of the triangle $\Delta$.
-If it belongs to $\Delta(k,k,k)$ then it should act as an automorphism of the tessellation with copies of $\Delta^*$.
-When the vertex fixed by $g_i$ lies on the diagonal of $\Delta^*$ then a rotation of angle $\alpha$ sends the rhombus onto an overlapping rhombus (having one triangle in common) and thus it cannot be an automorphism of the tessellation.
+The image of $g_i$ is the rotation of angle $\alpha$ around a vertex of the triangle $\Delta$.
+If this rotation were an element of $\Delta(k,k,k)$, then it would act as an automorphism of the tessellation with copies of $\Delta^*$.
+When the vertex fixed by $g_i$ lies on the diagonal of $\Delta^*$, then a rotation of angle $\alpha$ sends the rhombus onto an overlapping rhombus (having one triangle in common) and thus it cannot be an automorphism of the tessellation, which is a contradiction.

-This argument does not work when the vertex is opposite to diagonal.
+This argument does not work when the vertex is opposite to the diagonal.
 However, let us color the triangle $\Delta$ in white and $R_j\Delta$ in black.
 Continue this way by coloring all triangles in black and white so that adjacent triangles have different colors.
-It is easy to see that the rotations of angle $2\alpha$ (and hence all of the group $\Delta(k,k,k)$) send white triangles into white triangles.
+It is easy to see that the rotations of angle $2\alpha$ (and hence all elements of the group $\Delta(k,k,k)$) send white triangles into white triangles.
 But the rotation of angle $\alpha$ around a vertex opposite to the diagonal sends a white triangle into a black one.
-This shows that the image of the $g_i$ does not belong to $\Delta(k,k,k)$.
+This contradiction shows that the image of the $g_i$ does not belong to $\Delta(k,k,k)$.

 The last cases are quite similar.
-The images of $g_1g_2$ (and $g_2g_1$) sends $\Delta^*$ into an overlapping rhombus having one triangle in common.
-While the image of $g_1g_2g_1$ does not preserve the black and white coloring.
+The images of $g_1g_2$ and $g_2g_1$ send $\Delta^*$ into an overlapping rhombus having one triangle in common.
+Eventually the image of $g_1g_2g_1$ does not preserve the black and white coloring.
 This proves the lemma. \end{proof}